Superior Plus (TSE:SPB) Shares Down 21.1% Following Analyst Downgrade

-A number of other equities research analysts also recently weighed in on the company.
-TD Securities raised their price objective on Superior Plus from C$8.00 to C$9.00 and gave the company a “hold” rating in a research report on Thursday, October 9th.
-BMO Capital Markets increased their price target on shares of Superior Plus from C$8.00 to C$10.00 in a research report on Friday, October 10th.
-Raymond James Financial lowered their price target on shares of Superior Plus from C$10.50 to C$10.00 and set an “outperform” rating on the stock in a report on Thursday, August 14th.
-Finally, Desjardins reduced their price objective on shares of Superior Plus from C$10.50 to C$9.75 and set a “buy” rating for the company in a research note on Wednesday, August 13th.
-Five analysts have rated the stock with a Buy rating and two have given a Hold rating to the company.
-According to data from MarketBeat.com, Superior Plus has an average rating of “Moderate Buy” and a consensus price target of C$9.41.
+A number of other equities research analysts also recently issued reports on the stock.
+TD Securities boosted their target price on shares of Superior Plus from C$8.00 to C$9.00 and gave the company a “hold” rating in a report on Thursday, October 9th.
+Raymond James Financial lowered their price objective on shares of Superior Plus from C$10.50 to C$10.00 and set an “outperform” rating for the company in a research note on Thursday, August 14th.
+Desjardins cut their target price on Superior Plus from C$10.50 to C$9.75 and set a “buy” rating on the stock in a research report on Wednesday, August 13th.
+Finally, BMO Capital Markets lifted their target price on Superior Plus from C$8.00 to C$10.00 in a report on Friday, October 10th.
+Five research analysts have rated the stock with a Buy rating and two have given a Hold rating to the company.
+According to MarketBeat.com, Superior Plus currently has an average rating of “Moderate Buy” and a consensus price target of C$9.41.

-Superior Plus (TSE:SPB – Get Free Report) last released its quarterly earnings results on Thursday, November 13th.
-The company reported C($0.47) EPS for the quarter.
+Superior Plus (TSE:SPB – Get Free Report) last announced its quarterly earnings data on Thursday, November 13th.
+The company reported C($0.47) earnings per share for the quarter.
 Superior Plus had a net margin of 1.80% and a return on equity of 4.21%.
-The firm had revenue of C$470.64 million for the quarter.
+The business had revenue of C$470.64 million for the quarter.

 Superior Plus Dividend Announcement

 The business also recently declared a quarterly dividend, which was paid on Wednesday, October 15th.
-Investors of record on Wednesday, October 15th were paid a $0.045 dividend.
+Investors of record on Wednesday, October 15th were issued a $0.045 dividend.
 The ex-dividend date of this dividend was Monday, September 29th.
-This represents a $0.18 dividend on an annualized basis and a yield of 2.9%.
-Superior Plus’s dividend payout ratio (DPR) is currently 109.01%.
+This represents a $0.18 annualized dividend and a dividend yield of 2.9%.
+Superior Plus’s dividend payout ratio (DPR) is 109.01%.

 About Superior Plus